 Why do we celebrate LGBT+ History Month?

-At Canterbury Christ Church, we’re taking a 365 approach to raising awareness of LGBT+ history, so we’ll be hosting thought-provoking community events throughout February and beyond.
+Throughout history LGBT+ people have helped shape and create social change through different approaches of activism.
+At CCCU, we’re taking a 365 approach to raising awareness of LGBT+ history, so we’ll be hosting thought-provoking community events throughout February and beyond.

 Events and activities